EPRA Sustainability Best Practice Recommendations

 Estimates of utility services billed to the lessor

-The data on electricity and water for 2023 are entirely estimated as the actual consumption data were not yet available by the editorial deadline.
-These estimates were made by calculating the absolute data and consumption indicators on the basis of the consumption data for 2022 and extrapolating this to reflect disposals and additions in 2023.
+The data on electricity and water for 2024 are entirely estimated as the actual consumption data were not yet available by the editorial deadline.
+These estimates were made by calculating the absolute data and consumption indicators on the basis of the consumption data for 2023 and extrapolating this to reflect disposals and additions in 2024.

 The waste data are reported by a service provider that operates as the waste manager for around 27 % of our property portfolio.
 The combined volumes of the waste containers provided for these properties by LEG were analysed.
 These volumes are not always the same as the waste containers’ actual fill volumes.
 Also, these figures do not add up to the actual volume of waste at these properties, as some of the waste is disposed of in public containers which are emptied directly by the local council.

 The volumes collected in the waste containers provided by LEG are converted into tonnes using general conversion factors for the various types of waste.
-These conversion factors were marked up by 10% as the waste containers hold an above-average volume of waste (except organic waste) thanks to the service provider’s active waste management.
-Conversion factors: residual waste: 0.11 t/m³; recyclable materials: 0.033 t/m³; paper, card, cardboard packaging: 0.22 t/m³; organic waste: 0.25 t/m³).
+These conversion factors were marked up by 10 % as the waste containers hold an above-average volume of waste (except organic waste) thanks to the service provider’s active waste management.
+Conversion factors: residual waste: 0.11 t/m³; recyclable materials: 0.033 t/m³; paper, card, cardboard packaging: 0.22 t/m³; organic waste: 0.25 t/m³.

-Boundaries – Reporting on consumption billed to the lessor and the tenant
+Boundaries – Reporting on Consumption Billed to the Lessor and the Tenant

-The data for electricity and water relate only to the consumption (based on metre readings and bills) that LEG purchases as the lessor for communal areas/central services or private apartments (and which is subsequently billed to the tenants).
+The data for electricity and water relate only to the consumption (based on meter readings and bills) that LEG purchases as the lessor for communal areas/central services or private apartments (and which is subsequently billed to the tenants).
 Data that are billed to tenants directly (i.e. bills that tenants receive directly from their provider) have not been taken into account.

 Analysis – standardisation

 We have calculated the consumption indicators on the basis of floor area (square metres) for entire buildings, including rental apartments.
-We are aware that our method for calculating consumption indicators has a discrepancy between the numerator and denominator, as we only receive electricity bills for communal areas, but the bills for fuel, district heating, district cooling and water consumption for communal areas/central services and rental areas (it is not possible to separate these consumption data).
+We are aware that our method for calculating consumption indicators has a discrepancy between the numerator and denominator, as we only receive electricity bills for communal areas, but the bills for fuel, district heating, district cooling, and water consumption for communal areas/central services and rental areas (it is not possible to separate these consumption data).

-Performance indicators for health and safety are calculated using the following formulae:
+These are calculated using the following formulas:

-- Injury rate = number of reported injuries/total number of work days
+- Injury rate = number of reported injuries / total number of workdays

-- Work loss rate = number of work days lost (from three and upwards) due to workplace injury/total number of work days
+- Work loss rate = number of workdays lost (from three and upwards) due to workplace injury / total number of workdays

-- Absence rate = number of days missed due to illness/total number of work days
+- Absence rate = number of days missed due to illness / total number of workdays

-The segment analysis is based on the property classification used in our financial report (see 2023 annual report).
-Our investment portfolio comprises around 166,500 apartments and 1,550 commercial units.
+The segment analysis is based on the property classification used in our financial report (see 2024 annual report).
+Our investment portfolio comprises around 171,706 apartments and 1,608 commercial units.

 In our segment analysis, we do not distinguish between residential and commercial units as they are located in the same buildings and therefore the consumption billed to the lessor cannot be separated.

-Period of reporting
+Period of Reporting

-However, the like-for-like analysis for waste relates to the years 2023 and 2022 as the corresponding waste volumes are available for these years.
+However, the like-for-like analysis for waste relates to the years 2024 and 2023, as the corresponding waste volumes are available for these years.

-Information on administrative buildings
+Information on Administrative Buildings

-Data are recorded for 100 % of our space and all available consumption data are reported.
+Data are recorded for 100 % of our space, and all available consumption data are reported.

 The combined volumes of the waste containers were analysed to calculate the waste quantities.
 These volumes are not always the same as the waste containers’ actual fill volumes.
 The volumes are converted into tonnes using general conversion factors for the various types of waste.